There are few things more intimidating in the photo world than a passport picture.

 “I’d think about getting my passport photo taken, the first step in crossing ‘Renew (expired) passport’ off my list, and then I’d think, ‘Well, I’ll just wait until…’ Until my hair was freshly colored.
 Until my hair was having a good day.
 Until I’d figured out an outfit, and bought some makeup, and had had enough sleep.
 Until, that is, monkeys flew out of my ass.
 In formation.
 Typing Shakespeare.”

-You may be wondering what communications has to do with passport photos, and yes, there is a link.
 I think we see ourselves based in part on the feedback we get.
 When we don’t get much in the way of positive feedback, we might think it’s because there is nothing good to say.
-More likely, it’s because others just aren’t thinking about your looks, Or maybe they think you don’t need it.
+More likely, it’s because others just aren’t thinking about your looks, Or maybe they think you don’t need praise.

-In the case of your corporate job, others expect you to do good work and you do.
+In the case of your corporate job, it may be that others expect you to do good work and you do.
 Most times, they don’t think about complimenting or praising you for it.
 That may be part of the reason employee surveys often show that management (sorry, “leadership” is the current buzzword) is doing a less-than-stellar job of reward and recognition.

 And if all else fails, take heart that you really don’t look much like your passport photo, especially when you smile.
 So smile!